 About the Program

-New for 2017, the Graduate Certificate in Global Urban Humanites provides a framework for the study of cities and urban life that brings together approaches from many disciplines.
+The Graduate Certificate in Global Urban Humanites provides a framework for the study of cities and urban life that brings together approaches from many disciplines.
 Participation in the program introduces you to an active community of scholars, urban practitioners and artists engaged in developing new methods of research and teaching.
 The certificate is intended to provide you with the opportunity to find new ways of thinking about cities by exploring methods and theories from outside your home discipline.

 Additional Certificate Benefits: